innominds-mobility/swift-custom-ui-elements/README.md

 ```swift
 @IBOutlet weak var customProgressView: InnoProgressViewCircle!
 ```
 Progress value range is 0.0 to 1.0 cgfloat value.
 Here below progress value is converted to range 1-100.
-You can use any range as per your requirements, by convering properly.
+You can use any range as per your requirements, by converting properly.
 In this app, on click of `Show Progress`button `showProgressButtonAction` changes progress value.
 Text from `progressValTextFld` is taken to show the progress
 ```swift
 customProgressView.setNeedsDisplay()
 customProgressView.progress = CGFloat(Float(progressValTextFld.text!)!)/100